jeffdeng94/movie-app/README.md

 ## Challenges

-- To achieve the trailer preview was a bit difficult, I finally figure it out by setting iframe uri for each movie while looping through elements
+- To achieve the trailer preview was a bit difficult, I applied iframe uri for each movie while looping through elements

 - It is always headache to operate DOM and BOM using pure JS, that's why we like to use framework such as React!